NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 We can see this from a simple example where `I1` has extent `2`, and `I2` has extent `5`, and `N` is `4`.

 For schedule 1, after schedule, the extents of the leaf domain will be `[2*2, 4]`.
-So for this schedule, we will be iterating the tensor as:
+So for this schedule, we will be iterating the tensor as the following Listing 1:

 ```python
 T[0, 0], T[0, 1], T[0, 2] , T[0, 3]